cdnjs/tutorials/README.md

 ### Overview

-Do you think w3schools sucks?
+Do you think w3schools not help you?
 Do you think you could do a way better job?
 Now you can!
 Community driven, open source tutorials.

 ### Instructions